sajanPoddar/IonicAssignMent/README.md

 Perform the clone-to-launch steps with these terminal commands.

  # git clone https://github.com/sajanPoddar/IonicAssignMent.git
- Then Go to this folder.
-Run `cd IonicAssignMent`
+ Then to go this folder, run `cd IonicAssignMent`
  Then run `npm install` to install required packages.
- Then to server run `npm start`.
+ Then to serve run `npm start`.

 ## Development server